Mubarak Awad: Criticism

 Critics argue that Awad advocated violence under the guise of calling it civil disobedience.
 In a 1984 article for the Journal of Palestine Studies, Awad stated, "for the Palestinians living in the West Bank and Gaza the most effective strategy is nonviolence.
 This does not apply to the Palestinians living outside.
-Nor is it a rejection of the concept of armed struggle.
-This is nothing short of war."
+Nor is it a rejection of the concept of armed struggle," and that "This is a total and serious struggle, nothing short of a real war."
 Awad called to "block roads, prevent communications, cut electricity, telephone, and water lines, prevent the movement of equipment, and in other ways obstruct the government."
-The article speaks openly about throwing stones.
-Awad's article called for a campaign of harassment against Israelis and for "psychological warfare" to "demoralize" the population.
-He also called for "the destruction of Israeli fences and power lines," according to Time Magazine.
+Awad's article called for a campaign of harassment against Israelis and for "psychological warfare" to "demoralize" Israeli soldiers.
+He also called for "the destruction of Israeli fences and power lines built across Arab land," according to Time magazine.

 Awad has called for Israel to be replaced with Palestine.
 In a Jerusalem speech to Palestinian students he said "the PLO wants the entire Palestine and I agree.
 Palestine for me is the Galilee, Akko, Ashdod, everything.
 This is Palestine for me."
+He went on to say that "I feel that there would be no peace without us having a Palestinian state.
+In the beginning not all of Palestine, but in years to come there would be an agreement of Palestine/Israel.
+There would be one state.
+Arabs would call it Palestine and Israelis or Jews would call it Israel."
 Dr. Shlomo Riskin, founding chief rabbi of the Israeli settlement of Efrat in the West Bank, called him "an articulate wolf in sheep`s clothing" who "clearly represents a threat to the lives of Israeli citizens."
 Israeli diplomat Moshe Arad in a New York Times article decried Awad who he claimed took American citizenship, in accordance with immigration law, which required that he 'intends to reside permanently in the U.S. and then turned around and claimed to the Israeli Supreme Court that his intention was always to reside in Jerusalem.
 "Nonviolence as merely a convenient tactic... incitement and acts of violence - are these the watchwords of a man truly committed to peace and moderation?
 No. Western audiences do not hear these Awad views in English.
 But his local audiences hear them in Arabic," Arad said.